Armstrm6/DesktopApplicationTemplate/README.md

 ![CI](https://github.com/OWNER/REPO/actions/workflows/ci.yml/badge.svg)

-This repository contains a basic WPF UI application, a Windows Service and unit tests.
+This repository contains a basic WPF UI application and a Windows Service.

 See `Codex/CollaborationGuidelines.txt` for tips on working with the repository.
 A running log of past collaboration decisions lives in `Codex/docs/CollaborationAndDebugTips.txt`.